Argan Oil: A Moroccan Must For Hair Loss!

 Good question.
 Argan oil uses a traditional extraction method.
 Argan nuts (kernels) are laid out in the sun to dry, although sometimes ovens are used to dry the kernels faster*.
 Once dried, they’re cracked – whether that’s by hand or in a manually operated stone grinder, the process is slow and labor-intensive.

-LA Says: This, along with transport costs from Morocco and the fact that the tree isn’t as widely available as say, the coconut tree, may explain argan oil’s slightly higher price tag compared to some other natural hair care remedies.
+LA Says: This, along with transport costs from Morocco and the fact that the tree isn’t as widely available as say, the coconut tree, may explain argan oil’s higher price tag compared to some other natural hair care remedies.

 A female worker (rocking that headscarf) in an argan oil collective.
 Photo by Mustapha Agouzal